Instathings/documentation/docs/settings.md

 ---
-id: doc1
+id: settings
-title: Latin-ish
+title: Settings
-sidebar_label: Example Page
 ---

 Check the [documentation](https://docusaurus.io) for how to use Docusaurus.

-## Lorem
+## Documentation

-Get Started

 Here follows the procedure for using a normal Raspberry Pi as a Gateway of our InstaThings system.